aafshinfard/ExSV/README.md

 ## Cite

-* pre-print will be available in Feb 2018.
+* pre-print will be available soon.

 ## Copyright (c) 2017